Danvers, Massachusetts: Chemical plant explosion

 On November 22, 2006, around 2:46 a.m., a major chemical explosion occurred at a facility housing Arnel Company (a manufacturer of industrial-use paint products) and CAI Inc. (a manufacturer of solvents and inks).
 The blast shook several North Shore towns, knocking homes off foundations and damaging buildings up to half a mile away.
 Glass windows shattered at least 3 mi away, in neighboring Peabody and even in downtown Salem.
 The explosion was heard and felt up to 45 mi away; the concussion was intense.

 No one was killed, and none of the injuries were life-threatening, according to Fire Chief Jim Tutko.
 Approximately 90 homes were damaged.
 Residents whose homes were damaged or destroyed in the blast were taken to Danvers High School, where the Red Cross established a relief shelter.
 The blast occurred next to a marina, a bakery/pizza shop, and a gas station, and across the street from Eastern Propane Gas.

-A May 13, 2008 report from the U.S. Chemical Safety and Hazard Investigation Board attributed the explosion to unintentional overnight heating of an ink-mixing tank containing flammable solvents.
+A May 13, 2008, report from the U.S. Chemical Safety and Hazard Investigation Board attributed the explosion to unintentional overnight heating of an ink-mixing tank containing flammable solvents.

 Geography

 According to the United States Census Bureau, Danvers has a total area of 14.1 sqmi, of which 13.3 sqmi is land and 0.8 sqmi, or 5.75%, is water.
 The tidal Danvers River begins near the southeast corner of town, and is formed by the confluence of the Porter River, Crane River and Waters River.
 These rivers, in turn, are fed by several brooks.
 The Ipswich River also flows along the town's western border.
 The Putnamville Reservoir lies in the north end of the town, which supplies drinking water to the towns of Salem and Beverly.

 Though being at sea level in the Danversport area, the town has numerous hills reaching around 130 to 180 feet in elevation, including Dales Hill (located at St. John's Preparatory School), Ferncroft Hill, Folly Hill, Hathorne Hill, Lindall Hill, Nichols Hill, Putnam Hill, Rocky Hill and Whipple Hill (part of Endicott Park).

-Danvers has numerous villages dating back the late 1800s when the town had a bustling railroad.
-These include Burley's Corner, Danvers Center, Danversport, Downtown, Ferncroft, Hathorne (which still has its own post office and ZIP code), Putnamville and Tapleyville.
+Danvers has numerous villages dating back to the late 1800s, when the town had a bustling railroad.
+These include Burley's Corner, Danvers Center, Danversport, Downtown, Ferncroft, Hathorne (which still has its own post office and ZIP code of 01937), Putnamville and Tapleyville.